FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Run getBlockByHash to query the block information based on the block hash。
 Parameters:

-- Block hash: the hash value of the block starting with 0x。
+- Block hash: block hash value starting with 0x。
-- Transaction flag: false by default.
-Only transaction hash is displayed for transactions in the block.
-Set to true to display transaction details.。
+- Transaction flag: False by default, only transaction hash is displayed for transactions in the block, set to true, and transaction specific information is displayed。

 ```shell
 [group0]: /apps> getBlockByHash 0x2cc22006edec686f116ac6b41859f7b23fa9b39f8a2baef33f17da46bfd13d42